Social Sciences

 Thieu Besselink is a lecturer and practitioner of regenerative development.

 Thieu Besselink is an urbanist, educator, and practical philosopher with a thoroughly interdisciplinary background.
 He has always worked on the crossroads between academia and practice in regenerative development.
 After his PhD with prof. Richard Sennett at the London School of Economics, and European University Institute he founded the Townmaking Institute (R&D for urban commons) and Academy of Place to develop approaches to bioregional regeneration and transformative learning.
-He works intensively with governments, farmers, financial institutions, cities, companies, scientist and artists to find common stewardship and build regenerative capacity for larger landscape.
+He works intensively with governments, farmers, financial institutions, cities, companies, scientist and artists to find common stewardship and build regenerative capacity for larger landscapes and cities.

 Selected faculty will consist of experts and pioneering practitioners in the field of landscape regeneration, urban development, commoning, ecology, governance and economy, film and story-telling, urban farming, food transition, and more.